cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Definition: (of literature or behavior) weakly or foolishly sentimental
 | Usage: Lovers of sloppy romance.
 |
-| etiquette [礼仪，职业操守]
-| Definition: (noun) The customary of polite behavior in society or among members of a particular profession or group.
-| Usage: Advice on etiquette.
-| Usage: Medical / legal / professional etiquette.
-|
 | gentility
 | Definition: social superiority as demonstrated by genteel manners, behavior, or appearance.
 | Usage: He took her hand with discreet gentility.